naoki-nakajima/buzz-recipe/README.md

 ### Association
 - belongs_to :shop_admin
-- has_many :photos, dependent: :destroy
+- has_one :photo, dependent: :destroy
 - has_many :likes, dependent: :destroy
 - has_many :comments, dependent: :destroy